bitmovin/bitmovin-player-react-native/README.md

     // Whether background playback is enabled or not.
 Default is false.
     // Only available for iOS.
     isBackgroundPlaybackEnabled: true,
-    // Enable the picture-in-picture mode option on the player controls.
+    // Enable the Picture in Picture mode option on the player controls.
     //
     // Note iOS requires the audio session category of your app to be set to `playback` otherwise
     // PiP mode won't work.
     //
-    // Check out `Enabling picture-in-picture mode` section of README for more information
+    // Check out `Enabling Picture in Picture mode` section of README for more information
     // on how to properly configure your app to support PiP.
     isPictureInPictureEnabled: true,
   },